alihussnain-git/getsafe-senior-fe-challenge-app/README.md

-# Getsafe's Senior FE developer task
+# Senior FE developer task

 This repo contains a [Solution](Solution.md) to the [Task](Task.md) provided by [Getsafe](https://www.hellogetsafe.com/en-de).